BigfootDS/Web-BigfootDS/README.md

 - SPA routing via [React Router](https://reactrouter.com/en/main/start/tutorial)
 - Local storage via [react-use](https://github.com/streamich/react-use)

+## Purpose

+Purpose of the repo: education!

+Purpose of the web-app: business!

+I need a web client for the back-ends that I'm building so that my customers (of my videogames) can do appropriate things with their game data.

+Since I'm a full-time teacher (not a full-time game developer), building this as a classroom example means that:

+1. I can create time to work on this thing.
+2. I can show students some cool functionalities and ways of working.

+The repository of this front-end web-app is publicly visible since it holds no API keys or other sensitive data - the back-end servers / microservices will remain private though, as they do have keys and security logic that would become useless if it were public.
+White-label projects of the back-ends will be made during classes, it's really not special - but things like the JWT decryption keys cannot be shared.

 ## Pages

 The routes accessible across the front-end application.